CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say, including 'restart gateway', 'gateway status', 'is gateway healthy', 'telegram not working', 'messages not going through', 'gateway stuck', 'drain queue', 'test gateway', 'stream events' — these are highly natural phrases a user would actually type.
+Excellent coverage of natural trigger terms users would actually say, including 'restart gateway', 'gateway status', 'is gateway healthy', 'gateway not responding', 'telegram not working', 'messages not going through', 'gateway stuck', 'drain queue', 'test gateway', and 'stream events'.
+These are highly natural and varied.

 3 / 3